syncfusion-content/maui-docs/MAUI/Demos/Demo.md

 # How to get and install the .NET MAUI Sample Browser App

-You can install .NET MAUI Sample Browser app in Andorid, iOS, MacOS and Windows Devices
+You can install .NET MAUI Sample Browser app in Android, iOS, MacOS and Windows Devices

 ### .NET MAUI Demos for Android
 You can install .NET MAUI Demos for Android in Google play.
 Or you can scan below QR